BrianXiao1217/CS3/README.md

 Currently you can find
 - Raw Data in the Data folder
     - This countains data of reddit posts and comments from three political subreddits (Democrat, republicans, Political Discussion)
+- Some supplementary scripts in the Scripts folder
     - A script for converting the raw JSON into a csv file
     - A script for using vader to attach a sentiment score to texts
 - A MIT License

 To run the scripts, make sure you have installed the following: